 The difference between the 2022 and 2023 versions is only in the color.

-What is a nice-to-have feature is the wide tire clearance.
+A nice-to-have feature is the wide tire clearance.
 Contend 3 can accommodate up to 32mm tires.
-This means you get even better comfort on roads with a bad surface or ride in light gravel.
+This means you get even better comfort on rough roads or on light gravel.

 Contend 3 is stiff, so you get a good power transfer and quick acceleration.
-Its main downside is that it offers 2×8 gears only.
-This may be limiting for riders who want to climb steep sections.
+Its main downside is that it offers only 2×8 gears.
+This may limit riders who want to climb steep sections.

 The bike looks clean, thanks to the partial internal cable routing and lack of decals.
 Additionally, you can choose from 2 colors (red and black).

-If you don’t mind spending a little more, you can get Giant Contend 3 Disc – it is the same bike but has disc brakes.
+If you don’t mind spending a little more, you can get the Giant Contend 3 Disc—it is the same bike but with disc brakes.

 You may also be interested in the Best Beginner Road Bikes.